 - Power converter and box of 20 receipt rolls

-The bundle will set you back £299 + VAT (and is available here).
-It is good value compared to purchasing the items separately which would cost you £373 + VAT if purchased through iZettle.
+The bundle will set you back £289 + VAT.
+It is good value compared to purchasing the items separately, which would cost you around £370 + VAT if purchased through iZettle.

 What are iZettle’s transaction fees?

-So drivers should absolutely be concerning themselves with the day to day cost of processing transactions, which are in addition to the cost of the hardware and accessories bundle itself.
+So drivers should absolutely be concerned about the day-to-day cost of processing transactions, which is in addition to the cost of the hardware and accessories bundle itself.